 Underwiring and washing machines tend not to mix, as wires have a crafty habit of breaking free on a spin cycle.
 This is at best annoying, and at worse could cause serious problems with your machine.

 "Some non-wired lingerie can go in the machine on a cool wash,” says Paula.
-“But it’s always best to check the label first – and remember to fasten the hooks, so they don’t get caught on anything else.
+“But it’s always best to check the label first."

 “Try to avoid using fabric softener if possible, too, as it can leave a coating on the bra and break down the elasticity of the fabrics.
-This is a particular problem with sports bras, where this coating can reduce its sweat-wicking properties, meaning it can no longer draw moisture away from the body.”
+This is a particular problem with sports bras, where this coating can reduce its sweat-wicking properties, meaning it can no longer draw moisture away from the body," says Paula.